Transitime/core/transitclock/README.md

 </ul>

-generateDatabaseSchema.jar -- Main class: org.transitime.applications.SchemaGenerator
+generateDatabaseSchema.jar -- Main class: org.transitclock.applications.SchemaGenerator
 =================================
 ISSUE: skip to ISSUE below for the moment as there is a classloader issue when using onejar.
 <br/>